Prohelion/prohelion.github.io/_documentation/Battery_Management_System/User_Manual/Pack_Current_Sense.md

 The BMU provides a mechanism for measuring pack current using a resistive shunt.
 This is preferred over hall-effect based sensors as it provides much lower drift, allowing more accurate State of Charge (SOC) integration calculation.

-The shunt must be located in the Battery HV– connection of the pack, as shown in the BMS wiring diagram in the Appendix.
-(TODO)
+The shunt must be located in the Battery HV– connection of the pack, as shown in the BMS wiring diagram in the [Appendix](Appendix)

 ## Shunt Selection